bbc/genie/docs/development/states.md

 * **state.set(`id`, `state`) sets the item with `id` to `state`

 ## Usage with Select Screen
-The Genie [Select](select-screen.md) screen provides automatic integration with states.
+The Genie [Select](select-screen.md) screen provides automatic integration with states when setting the `storageKey` property to the state required.
+The look of individual states can be configured in the `states` block of the select screen's config.
+See the [select docs](select-screen.md) for more info or visit the debug page for some working examples.

 ## Debug